jerry81/GHP/2022/mar.md

 - biz
   - AAPL goes down
   - data analyst and accountaint rank top of most boring jobs
+  - new appl storage has 64GB of storage
+  - MSFT source code may have been hacked, being investigated
+  - tesla new plans to expand tesla "master plan part 3" - euro factory opens
+  - Energy Vault - gravitational potential energy as batteries
 - tech
   - study: medical marijuana ineffective for pain, anxiety, and depression
   - apes have their own language